Wrapped sheaves: The comparison morphism

 which we recall now.

-\begin{mydef}[{\cite[Definition 2.2]{Nadler-Shende}}] A closed subset $X \subseteq S^\ast M$ is \textit{positively displaceable from legendrians} (pdfl) if given any Legendrian submanifold $L$ (compact in a neighborhood of $X$), there is a 1-parameter positive family of Legendrians $L_s$, $s\in (-\epsilon,\epsilon)$ (constant outside a compact set), such that $L_s$ is disjoint from $X$ except at $s = 0$. \end{mydef}
+\begin{definition}[{\cite[Definition 2.2]{Nadler-Shende}}] A closed subset $X \subseteq S^* M$ is \textit{positively displaceable from legendrians} (pdfl) if given any Legendrian submanifold $L$ (compact in a neighborhood of $X$), there is a 1-parameter positive family of Legendrians $L_s$, $s\in (-\epsilon,\epsilon)$ (constant outside a compact set), such that $L_s$ is disjoint from $X$ except at $s = 0$. \end{definition}